 When you’re perusing exercise equipment stores or the manufacturer’s store, you’ll often see equipment that has been moved to a separate category than equipment of the same model.
 These are pieces of imperfect equipment that made it off the assembly line but still function just the same.
 These cosmetic issues are of very little or no concern to the average customer, so long as the equipment performs as intended and is safe to use.
 However, those customers wouldn’t pay full price when perfect equipment is the exact same price.
 So, manufacturers sell these imperfect models at a discount and can save you a sizeable chunk of change.
 This makes acquiring higher-end equipment much more obtainable so long as you know where to look.

 Just because a piece of equipment is the latest does not mean it’s always the greatest.
 Gimmicky products will try to convince you their equipment can help you see results faster or provide multiple benefits at once.
 The reality, unfortunately, as that this is typically not true and produces very little, if any, results.
-Innovation and experimentation are necessary to find better ways to improve ourselves, but that doesn’t mean every new gadget is revolutionary.
+Innovation and experimentation are necessary to find better ways to improve yourself, but that doesn’t mean every new gadget is revolutionary.
+Remember, fitness has no shortcuts.
+It takes time, dedication, and persistence to reach your fitness goals, no matter what they are.
 For now, we recommend you stick to the tried-and-true pieces of equipment if you have an emphasis on saving as much money as possible, as it’s simply not worth the risk of wasting money on a bogus product.

 In contrast, and not to be confused with gimmicks, versatile and multi-purpose equipment will always be some of the best investments you can make.
-The simplest of which is typically tools like dumbbells that can be used on their own for dumbbell curls or as a supplement to other forms of exercise, such as resistance training, to provide a greater challenge and improve results.
+The simplest of multi-purpose equipment typically includes tools like dumbbells.
+They can be used on their own for dumbbell curls or as a supplement to other forms of exercise, such as resistance training, to provide a greater challenge and improve results.
 Larger multi-purpose machines include machines like functional trainers.
-This will help you save your limited garage space by allowing you to perform different types of exercises on a single piece of equipment – you'll also avoid having to pay for multiple machines.
+This will help you save your limited garage space by allowing you to perform different types of exercises on a single piece of equipment—and you'll also avoid having to pay for multiple machines.

 Comments will be approved before showing up.